moonstreet/moonstreet/content/post/k3s-with-ingress.md

 In this post I will first install K3s, then install the Nginx ingress controller.
 Finally I will deploy a little go application (which is going to be fabulous later).

-Disclaimer: I am currently studying operators and CRD's so this setup is for testing them locally with a simple one node cluster.

 ## Install K3s with Nginx ingress